CSX 8888 incident

 The CSX 8888 incident, also known as the Crazy Eights incident, was a runaway train event involving a CSX Transportation freight train in the U.S. state of Ohio on May 15, 2001.
-Locomotive #8888, anEMD SD40-2, was pulling a train of 47 cars, including two cars loaded with hazardous chemicals, specifically molten phenol, a substance used in dyes and glues, and ran uncontrolled for just under two hours at up to 52 mph.
-It was finally halted by a railroad crew in a catch locomotive, which caught up with the runaway train and coupled their locomotive to the rear car.
+Locomotive #8888, an EMD SD40-2, ran uncontrolled for just under two hours at up to 53 mph while pulling a train of 47 cars; 2 cars were loaded with molten phenol, a substance used in dyes and glues.
+It was finally halted by a railroad crew in a catch locomotive, who caught up with the runaway train and coupled their locomotive to the rear car.
+The incident inspired the 2010 movie Unstoppable.

-As of October, 2025, the locomotive is still in service, having been rebuilt and upgraded into an SD40-3 as part of a refurbishment program carried out by CSX in 2015, although its number is now #4389 and it has a different cab.
+As of April 2026, the locomotive is still in service, having been rebuilt and upgraded to an SD40-3 as part of a refurbishment program carried out by CSX in 2015; it is now numbered 4389 and it has a different cab.
 It was delivered as Conrail #6410 in September 1977.